 Help Me Make The Switch

 Thinking about switching health plans or health carriers?
 Individuals and families can make a change during open enrollment.
-For 2015, open enrollment starts on November 15, 2014 and ends on February 15, 2015.

 You can make a change at other times of the year if you qualify for a Special Enrollment Period.
 Getting married, having a baby or losing minimum essential health coverage are examples of events that qualify.